Innocent Drinks: Products

 Smoothies are Innocent's primary product.
 An Innocent smoothie consists of whole crushed fruit and juices, but other ingredients such as carrots and ginger have been used in some drinks.
-Innocent also makes juice for kids; a not-from-concentrate juice range; Innocent Bubbles, which are carbonated; and coconut water.
+Innocent also produces juices for kids, not-from-concentrate juice range, Innocent Bubbles; which are carbonated, and coconut water.

 Innocent launched its first food product in 2008 with the Veg Pots range, further extending the line to include a range of Asian Noodle pots in 2013, before exiting the food business completely in 2015.

 Innocent launched a new range in March 2014.
 Super Smoothies consist of a blend of fruits, veg, botanicals and crushed flax seeds, with added vitamins.

 In 2015 they launched a range of cold press fruit and veg juices.

 In 2018 the brand launched their first range of vegan nut and oat drinks.
 It includes almond, hazelnut and oat drink varieties.

 Health claims

-Innocent's products have been promoted as a healthy option.
-However, a 250 ml bottle of 'Innocent Smoothie' contains 171 kcal and 34.3 g of sugar.
-This is nearly 30% more than Coca-Cola in terms of sugar content.
-On the other hand, it does not contain any of the artificial ingredients found in soft drinks like Coca-Cola and is instead made from natural fruit.

-Three academic papers, produced by researchers at Oxford Brookes University and the University of Aberdeen were commissioned by Innocent.
+Three academic papers, produced by researchers at Oxford Brookes University and the University of Aberdeen, were commissioned by Innocent.
 In the first study, scientists at the Department of Biological and Medical Sciences, Oxford Brookes University, said suggestions that puréeing fruit destroys the cell wall matrix that gives fruit its structure and makes smoothies less fibrous than fruit eaten whole were not justified.

 "This is particularly evident when you look at a smoothie under the microscope and can see big chunks or undamaged cellular material," said lead author Professor Chris Hawes.
 Researchers found smoothies contained comparable fiber to that contained in whole fruit.
 In the study by Oxford Brookes Functional Food Centre, the strawberry and banana and mango and passion fruit Innocent smoothies were found to have a low GI value, meaning the naturally found sugars were absorbed slowly by the body, making them no more harmful than the impact of eating an apple on blood glucose levels.